The ALP Board of Directors represents a broad spectrum of membership representing communities across the nation.

 Tami serves as the Director of Leadership Development for the Greenville Chamber working with Chambers Leadership Development programs.
 Tami has served as a State Examiner for the South Carolina Governors Quality Award and served on the Board of Examiners for the National Baldrige Performance Excellence Program.
 Her backgrounds in the education and corporate sectors combined with her passion for the community have intersected in her current role with the Greenville Chamber connecting individuals to their passions in the community by engaging and inspiring the current and future leaders of our community.

-Nicole A. Morristell is currently the director of Leadership Lackawanna, (Scranton, PA) a non-profit organization dedicated to community leadership and professional development.
-Leadership Lackawanna consists of a 10-month core program, a 5-week executive program, a 7-month youth program and several fundraisers, events and workshops.
-Established in 1982, Leadership Lackawanna has graduated more than 2,000 community leaders.
+Nicole A. Morristell is currently the director of Leadership Lackawanna, (Scranton, PA) a 501(c)(3) charitable, nonprofit organization dedicated to community leadership and professional development.
+Its five programs - Tomorrow‘s Leaders Today, Leadership U, Core, Executive and Welcome Scranton! - enhance the skills, connections, and knowledge of emerging and established leaders, enabling them to better serve in our communities, workplaces, and organizations.
+Established in 1982, Leadership Lackawanna has graduated more than 2,300 community leaders.

-Nikki comes to Leadership Lackawanna from the local Girl Scout organization where she served in a number of positions over the years.
+Nikki comes to Leadership Lackawanna from the local Girl Scout organization where she served in several positions over the years.
 She is a 1998 graduate of Tunkhannock Area High School, Tunkhannock, PA and a 2002 graduate of Elizabethtown College, Elizabethtown, PA.

 Nikki is actively involved with The Nature Conservancy, Countryside Conservancy, Association of Leadership Programs, Supporters of Camp Archbald, and Haiti Partnership.

-Training language instructors from multiple cultures while studying applied psycholinguistics at Compania Linguistica in Mexico City sparked Mike's ongoing field research in what has become his lifelong interest -- human behavior and communication.
+Training language instructors from multiple cultures while studying applied psycholinguistics in Mexico City sparked Mike's lifelong interests in human behavior and communication.

-Over the past 20 years Mike served as a Tri-lingual interrogator in the United States Army, established his first corporation by the age of 25, motivated people to excel at his fitness Boot Camps in Boston and Philadelphia, and served as the New England Regional Manager for an international healthcare company based in the United Arab Emirates.
-A former on-call analyst for CNN, Mike has been interviewed hundreds of times for TV, radio, newspapers, and magazines.
-He has participated in nine documentaries in the past 11 years; "Songs of War" won an International Emmy.
+Over 25 years, Mike served as a Tri-lingual interrogator in the U.S. Army, established his first company by the age of 25, motivated people to excel at his fitness Boot Camps, and served as a Regional Manager for an international healthcare company based in the United Arab Emirates.
+A former on-call interrogation analyst for CNN, Mike has been interviewed hundreds of times for TV, radio, newspapers and magazines.
+He participated in nine documentaries in the past 15 years; "Songs of War" won an International Emmy.

-Mike just completed his eighth year as the Executive Director of Leadership Rhode Island.
-Under his leadership, LRI has received many accolades to include the Excellence in Public Service Award by Common Cause RI, the National Innovation Award by the Association of Leadership Programs (twice), two Community Outreach Awards by the RI Press Association in partnership with The Providence Journal and Rhode Island College, and this past year was recognized by Gallup as an inspiration for the "15 million and growing" global strengths movement.
+Under Mike's leadership for the past 11 years, Leadership Rhode Island has received numerous accolades, including the Excellence in Public Service Award by Common Cause RI, two National Innovation Awards from the Association of Leadership Programs and three Community Outreach Awards from the RI Press Association for public forums in partnership with The Providence Journal and Rhode Island College.
+LRI‘s innovative Make RI Stronger social enterprise is recognized by Gallup as an inspiration for the global strengths movement.

 Andre Santiago, Vice President for Programs, oversees the development, implementation and evaluation of all programs at Leadership Greater Hartford as well as the organizations extensive consulting and training services.
 Having joined the staff at LGH in 2007 as a program assistant, he has risen through the ranks serving as Program Director overseeing youth programs and then as Senior Program Director.
 In the course of his tenure, he has had involvement with and/or provided leadership to most of the core programs offered by LGH.
 He has served as the LGH lead in numerous consulting and training contracts including Hartford Decide$ (the city-wide community engagement project in which the citizens identify and select capital projects throughout the city) and the Community Policing Leadership Institute now serving the fourth cohort of Hartford police officers.
 He is a certified Enneagram trainer and frequently is a facilitator in LGHs Consulting & Training services.